Why choose Mexico?

 The location of the posts available in Mexico varies from year to year, depending on the needs of the host institutions and on a range of other factors.Therefore, it is not possible for applicants to select specific regional preferences within Mexico.

 You could be placed in locations such as Mexico City or in smaller areas such as Aguascalientes.

-However, following assessment, you will have the opportunity to put forward your preferences.
-You will be asked to rank the following criteria from 1 to 12 (in order of preference):
+However, you will have the opportunity to put forward your preferences.
+When completing your application you will be asked to rank the following criteria from 1 to 12 (in order of preference):

 - Near an indigenous community

 - Mild temperature

 - Good transport links

 - Other (please specify in the 'Reasons for preferences' section of your aplication)